 This post was updated on by

-This Apple Coleslaw is the perfect fall side dish or topping to a sweet pulled pork sandwich!
+This easy Apple Coleslaw recipe is the perfect fall side dish or topping to a sweet pulled pork sandwich!
 Made with all of the classic ingredients but the addition of shredded apples!

 One little tip before we dive in… When you shred your apples there is a small chance that it will turn into a bit of a mess.
 Still stir the juices and apple bits into your slaw.
-It adds a fun flavor that you won’t want to miss and I don’t want you to get discouraged if it doesn’t shred into perfect little strands.
+It adds a fun flavor that you will not want to miss and I do not want you to get discouraged if it does not shred into perfect little strands.

 - 1/4 cup apple cider vinegar